SysBioChalmers/CofactorYeast/README.md

 Introduction
 ------------

 This repository contains files for CofactorYeast.
-Cofactors will be integrated with proteome-constrained model of yeast to investigate how these small molecules would affect metabolism.
+Cofactors, especially metal ions, have be integrated with proteome-constrained model of yeast.

-* Last update: 2020-06-30
+* Last update: 2020-07-02

 Contact